gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Deprecated properties `ComponentSpec.source` and `BinarySpec.source` have been removed.
 These were replaced by the `sources` property.

+### Java plugin 'compile' configuration no longer represents all compile time dependencies

+As a result of the addition of [compile only dependencies](#support-for-declaring-compile-time-only-dependencies-with-java-plugin), references to `configurations.compile` no longer accurately represent the compile classpath used to build a given source set, as this will not include 'compileOnly' dependencies.
+When needing a reference to a source set's compile classpath, [`SourceSet#getCompileClasspath()`](dsl/org.gradle.api.tasks.SourceSet.html#org.gradle.api.tasks.SourceSet:compileClasspath) should be used instead.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.